 A. Package equipment carefully (please do not ship in the carrying case. too many have come through with broken handles and latches).
 If you know the problem is with the receiver, you can send it by itself.
 However, we recommend that you send the antenna(s) and mast(s) as well for minor upgrades and cleaning.
-Our mionimum charge, and we do repair many for the minimum, applies to the whole set.
-BE SURE you place a note INSIDE the box with a brief description of the problem, your name, shipping address, e-mail address, phone number, and method of payment.
+Our minimum charge, and we do repair many for the minimum, applies to the whole set.
+BE SURE you place a note INSIDE the box with a brief description of the problem as you see it, your name, shipping address, e-mail address, phone number, and method of payment.
 See section on Repairs and Modifications for details.

 A. No. The LL Series DF covers the frequencies used, but the present software does not work with these signals.

-A. Current equipment contains about 2 grams of lead inside the sealed case so it requires an ROHS waiver.
+A. Yes.
 A version with French notation on the LCD display is available.